ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/vitest.md

 ## Import Attributes

-As [Vite does not support Import Attributes](https://github.com/vitejs/vite/issues/14674), we will need to update our _vitest.config.js_ file and write a [custom plugin](https://vitejs.dev/guide/api-plugin) to work around this.
+As [Vite does not support Import Attributes](https://github.com/vitejs/vite/issues/14674), you will need to update your _vitest.config.js_ file and write a [custom plugin](https://vitejs.dev/guide/api-plugin) to work around this.

 In this example we are handling for CSS Module scripts: